mattupstate/angular-pipeline-example/README.md

 The Selenium Grid services are created from official SeleniumHQ Docker images.
 You can learn more about these images and how to use them [here](https://github.com/SeleniumHQ/docker-selenium).

 However, the images used for the Protractor and Angular application services are expressed as environment variables, `TEST_DOCKER_IMAGE` and `DIST_DOCKER_IMAGE` respectively.
 They are supplied to the call to `docker-compose` in the `Makefile` using an exported environment variable.
 This prevents the need to update the `docker-compose.yml` file when the project name or version number is changed.
 Futhermore, the Protractor service uses the test execution context image described above and the Angular application service uses the eventual, final, distributable Docker image.

-### Deploy Context

-The deploy execution context defined in the last stage of the multi-stage `Dockerfile`.
-It is automatically built prior to executing `make artifacts-deploy` or `make infra-deploy`.
-The image contains the AWS command line tool and Terraform which are used to perform both deployment routines.

 ## Build Steps